fac28/trainspotting-api/README.md

 ## User Journey

-Enjoy a random picture on our landing page, and go checkout the latest departure time when you're ready.
+Start from our landing page, and go checkout the latest departure time when you're ready.

 ## Run Locally